ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 - Veeam Managed Backup and Zerto Disaster Recovery options are available on both Essentials and Premier
 - If your current infrastructure is in AMD-2013, you will not be able to migrate to Premier.

 Please be reminded that you do not create a new service, you will need to order your resources individually.
-Creating a new vDC will not deliver 2 hosts and 2 datastores..
+Creating a new vDC will not deliver 2 hosts and 2 datastores.

 ![decision tree](images/ESSorPRE.png){.thumbnail}